-Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
-Parents stay informed on upcoming events and school activities through school newsletters, flyers, the school and classroom websites, Facebook, the school marquee, student handbook, and School Messenger phone and email system.
-Contact the school secretary for more information on how to become involved in your child's learning environment.
+Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, joining "Peppers Too!" our volunteer group which meets weekly, participating in a decision making group, or simply attending school events.
+As a schoolwide Title I School, we also have an articulated parent involvement policy that can be found on our school website: https://pd.santeesd.net/

+Parents stay informed on upcoming events and school activities through flyers, the school website, social media, the school marquee, the school/district handbook, the school newsletter, and the School Messenger phone/email system.
+Interested individuals are encouraged to contact the school secretary for more information on how to become involved at 619-956-5100.